Greece Digital Nomad Visa Guide (2024)

 Do you want to work remotely in a country that is one of the most popular destinations in Europe?

-Would you like to spend at least a year in the cradle of democracy, theater, philosophy, the Olympic Games, and cool Eurovision songs?
+Would you like to spend at least a year in the birthplace of democracy, theater, philosophy, the Olympic Games, and catchy Eurovision songs?

-And finally, do you want to meet hospitable people and enjoy picturesque landscapes every day?
+And finally, do you want to meet friendly people and enjoy picturesque landscapes every day?

-If you are nodding your head right now, Greece digital nomad visa might be a perfect solution for you and your ticket to paradise.
+If you are nodding right now, the Greece digital nomad visa might be a perfect solution for you — your ticket to paradise.

-We are here to help you acquaint yourself with the details, so, in this guide, you will find out more about:
+We are here to help you get acquainted with the details.
+In this guide, you will find out more about:

-• Rules and regulations for getting a Greek digital nomad visa,
+- Rules and regulations for getting a digital nomad visa for Greece,

-Since Plato said that knowledge creates happiness, and we want our readers to be happy, let us waste no more time and learn more about the Greece digital nomad visa.
+“Knowledge creates happiness”, Plato said — and we want our readers to be happy, so let us waste no more time.
+Let’s learn more about the Greece digital nomad visa.

 Quick digital nomad visa facts for Greece

-Before we start explaining the details about Greece’s digital nomad visa, let’s check some quick facts.
+Before we start explaining the details of Greece’s digital nomad visa, let’s check some quick facts.

 What to expect as a digital nomad in Greece?